ansys/pyaedt-toolkits-common/doc/source/getting_started/index.rst

 ===============

 This section explains how to install the PyAEDT Common Toolkit.
-It then explains this toolkit's archicture and provides an example of how to use its common methods to develop a new Ansys Electronics Desktop (AEDT) toolkit.
+It then explains this toolkit's architecture and provides an example of how to use its common methods to develop a new Ansys Electronics Desktop (AEDT) toolkit.